 Related: Comparison of Business Entities

-While it’s possible to start a small record label out of a home, when it’s time to sign on artists, having an established space will add to the label’s trustworthiness, increasing the chances that artists will sign.
-Rental costs will depend on a space’s size, location, and amenities, like the availability of parking.
+While it’s possible to start a small record label out of a home when it’s time to sign on artists, having an established space will add to the label’s trustworthiness, increasing the chances that artists will sign.
+Rental costs will depend on the size of the space, location, and amenities, like the availability of parking.

 Related: Choosing a business location

-Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a record label is another as a lot of the start-up costs go towards expenses that aren’t backed by assets.
-In order to get a loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a record label is another as a lot of the start-up costs go towards expenses that aren’t backed by assets, which banks favor when making a loan.
+To get a loan, the borrower(s) will need to have good credit and personally invest at least 25% towards the total start-up costs.

 Record labels need to market themselves to attract the quality artists that they hope to represent.
-Common marketing activities include social media marketing, online advertising, and even networking at industry events.
+Common marketing activities include social media marketing on Facebook, Instagram, and Twitter, internet advertising, and even networking at industry events.
 Marketing costs will depend on the type and volume of activity performed.

 A record label needs several types of insurance for full coverage:

-- General liability insurance protects the record label if artists or customers are ever hurt on the business’ property or as a result of the business’ work.
+- General liability insurance protects the record label if artists or customers are ever hurt on the business’ property or from the business’ work.
 This type of policy helps to cover expenses like legal fees or medical bills.

 - Professional liability insurance would help to protect a record label against work-related errors, like copyright infringement.
 This policy can cover legal fees and damages.

-- Commercial property insurance helps to cover expenses like the loss of a business’ equipment or building in an event like a fire.
+- Commercial property insurance helps cover expenses like losing a business’s equipment or building in an event like a fire.

 - Worker’s compensation insurance protects the business in case any employees are ever injured while on the job.